xujiaao/android-firmata/README.md

 ## Guidance

-Before programing with the Android Firmata Library, you need to select in which way your Android Device and the Arduino Board being connected.
+Before programing with the Android-Firmata Library, you need to select in which way your Android Device and the Arduino Board being connected.

 Currently, these communication modes are supported: